dennis-kao/MendelianRNA-seq-DB/README.md

 		control3.bam
 		findNovel.bam
 		```
+	3. sample, the name of the bam file you want to find novel junctions in, without the ".bam" extension.
+For example, if your file name is "findNovel.bam", then write "sample=findNovel"

+	Optional parameters:
-	2. minread, the minimum number of reads a junction needs to have (default=10)
+	1. minread, the minimum number of reads a junction needs to have (default=10)
-	3. threshold, the minimum normalized read count a junction needs to have (default=0.5)
+	2. threshold, the minimum normalized read count a junction needs to have (default=0.5)
-	4. [transcript_model](https://github.com/dennis-kao/MendelianRNA-seq/blob/master/gencode.comprehensive.splice.junctions.txt), the absolute path to a text file containing a list of known canonical splice junctions (default=/home/dennis.kao/tools/MendelianRNA-seq/gencode.comprehensive.splice.junctions.txt).
+	3. [transcript_model](https://github.com/dennis-kao/MendelianRNA-seq/blob/master/gencode.comprehensive.splice.junctions.txt), the absolute path to a text file containing a list of known canonical splice junctions (default=/home/dennis.kao/tools/MendelianRNA-seq/gencode.comprehensive.splice.junctions.txt).
 This file is used in NormalizeSpliceJunctionValues.py.
-	5. processes, the number of worker processes running in the background calling samtools.
+	4. processes, the number of worker processes running in the background calling samtools.
 This the slowest step in the program.
 This number should be equal to or less than the number of cores on your machine.

 		For torque users: This number should also be equal to or less than the number specified for ppn in rnaseq.novel_splice_junction_discovery.pbs:

 			#PBS -l walltime=10:00:00,nodes=1:ppn=10

+4. (Optional) By default the pipeline automatically generates a file with filtered results based on the following torque parameters: sample, threshold and minread.
+The filtered file only has splice sites which are specific to one given sample (sampName), have a minimum normalized read count (threshold) and have a minimum read count (minread).
+However, as a researcher, you may look to filter your dataset in multiple ways according to coverage, diagnosis, etc.

+For a more comprehensive tool, use FilterSpliceJunctions.py on the file produced by the normalization script.
+Great documentation on how to use the script can be found near the end of this [blog post](https://macarthurlab.org/2017/05/31/improving-genetic-diagnosis-in-mendelian-disease-with-transcriptome-sequencing-a-walk-through/).

 ## Output

 The scripts output 2 files:

 All.**kidney.glomerular.genes**.list, (where kidney.glomerular.genes is the name of your transcriptFile)

-which contains all splice site information pertaining to all samples,
+which contains all splice site information pertaining to all samples with a column for normalized read counts,

 and